Severe back and neck pain are very common. If you have been diagnosed with herniated discs or stenosis, try our non-surgical treatment.

 Are common side effects of spinal stenosis and degenerative disc disease.
 Herniated discs occur when injury or weakness causes the inner portion of our spinal disc to protrude through the outer shell, or ring.
 Also known as a slipped, prolapsed, bulging or ruptured discs, herniated discs are often precursors to pinched nerves.

 Pain describes the process by which the nerve becomes compressed due to less space between the discs of the spine.
 Because nerves carry sensation, both positive and negative, under increased compression we feel the brute force of this negative sensation, something our body interprets as pain, oftentimes causing weakness, tingling and sciatica pain.

 Is also referred to as lumbar (low-back) facet (a joint where two or more bones are joined) syndrome.
-Each vertebrae in your spine has two sets of facet joints and when these joints become dysfunctional, we experience pain, soreness, stiffness and inflammation.
-Posterior Facet Syndrome may create greater pain in the morning, upon waking and improve, upon moving around.
-If you have posterior facet syndrome and sit all day, be mindful of your posture, as this will exacerbate your level of discomfort and pain.
+Each vertebra in your spine has two sets of facet joints and when these joints become dysfunctional, we experience pain, soreness, stiffness, and inflammation.
+Facet Syndrome may create greater pain in the morning, upon waking and improve, upon moving around.
+If you have facet syndrome and sit all day, be mindful of your posture, as this will exacerbate your level of discomfort and pain.